MicrosoftDocs/windows-iot/windows-iot/iot-enterprise/Device-Management/App-Updates.md

 * [ApplicationManagement/AllowStore](https://docs.microsoft.com/windows/client-management/mdm/policy-configuration-service-provider#applicationmanagement-allowstore): Enable/disable store.
 * [ApplicationManagement/AllowAppStoreAutoUpdate](https://docs.microsoft.com/windows/client-management/mdm/policy-configuration-service-provider#applicationmanagement-allowappstoreautoupdate): Enable auto update of all store apps.

-#### Self updates
+#### Self-updates
 The Apps can be designed to control the updates by itself (either automatically or with user interaction with the appx).
-Windows makes available APIs that give a developer the ability to query available updates, download available updates and install available updates.
+Windows makes available APIs that give a developer the ability to query available updates, download available updates, and install available updates.

 See [Download and install package updates for your app](https://docs.microsoft.com/windows/uwp/packaging/self-install-package-updates) for more information on building this capability.
 In this case, the AllowAppStoreAutoUpdate should be disabled.